 Make sure to highlight your main CTA in the menu and multiple times across the homepage.
 As mentioned in 1) it helps to reduce internal links to keep users focused on your call-to-action, but it's not enough to just mention it once or twice.
 Your homepage should contain the CTA a number of times to help increase conversion rates.
 For software companies (SaaS) it can be as much as 5-6 times, for service brands slightly less might be sufficient.

 Besides the homepage, also include your call-to-action in blog posts, service pages to always make it easy for new visitors to get started with your offer.
+You can solve their problem by adding a direct call widget at the bottom of your website, where they can simply call you to ask queries just by clicking on the “Call Now” button.
+You can also create a QR code for the same, so that the users browsing on a PC can simply scan the code and place the call.
 The header of your website plays a key role because it provides your users with orientation to navigate.
 Having a visually distinct button to your CTA on there helps to attain more clicks.
 Some websites use sticky menus that stay on top when the user scrolls down the page.

 Below or next to your call-to-action buttons within your homepage, you can place bullet points or statements to make the offer more enticing and to ease your user's anxiety that might still stop them to take action.
 Depending on what you offer this could be quotes like "30 Money-back guarantee", "Risk free, cancel anytime", "No obligation", etc.

 To generate leads on your website you need a channel to capture them.
 It should be as easy as possible for users to get in touch to you.
 The best way to capture leads and help increase conversion rates on both a B2B service and software tool (SaaS) site is via lead capture forms.
-If you are relying on your site visitors to click on your email address or pick up the phone, you will end getting less enquiries.
-It's useful to show phone and email address, possibly even prominently on your site header, but the main enquiry channel should be an optimized online form.
+If you are relying on your site visitors to click on your email address or pick up the phone, you will end up getting fewer enquiries.
+It's useful to show the business phone numbers and email addresses, possibly even prominently on your site header, but the main enquiry channel should be an optimized online form.

 Multi-step form example of a contact form